Appboy/appboy-ios-sdk/.github/ISSUE_TEMPLATE.md

 <!--
-Thank you for opening an issue with Appboy!
+Thank you for opening an issue with Braze!

-If you are experiencing issues with our product, please consider directing your issue to support@appboy.com, as that is the best channel for solving integration issues.
+If you are experiencing issues with our product, please consider directing your issue to support@braze.com, as that is the best channel for solving integration issues.
 Please see the bottom for more explanation.

 For other items, like requests for modifications to our SDK or bug reports, please follow the following guidelines while submitting:
 -->

-* [ ] I have checked [Appboy's documentation](https://www.appboy.com/documentation/iOS/) and am still experiencing the issue.
+* [ ] I have checked [Braze's documentation](https://www.braze.com/documentation/iOS/) and am still experiencing the issue.

 # Report